kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/index.md

 Also, if you're interested, you can check out how I made this website in this [repository](https://github.com/kdelalic/karlodelalic-gatsby).

 ---
-__Hope you enjoyed this article and found it to be worthwhile.
+__I hope you enjoyed this article and found it to be worthwhile.
 You can check out all my projects on [Github](https://github.com/kdelalic) and don’t hesitate to reach out to me on [Twitter](https://twitter.com/karlodelalic)!__